AntCMS-org/AntCMS/src/Content/development/plugins.md

 - Be sure to have a Controller class so AntCMS can register your plugin routes & hooks.
 - Plugin controllers should extend the `AntCMS\AbstractPlugin` class.
 - AntCMS uses [FlightPHP](https://docs.flightphp.com/?lang=en) for routing, routes should be registered per their docs.
+- Create a `Templates` directory in your plugin folder to have it automatically be added to the twig loader.

 ### Example Plugin